 - Chicago, where a portion of the new revenue is going to support affordable housing and aid for the homeless, funding supportive services attached to permanent housing for homeless families.

 - Los Angeles, where a VCA executed in August 2016 has generated significantly more revenue for the city than anticipated.
 Mayor Eric Garcetti has expressed that the city plans to use this money in part to help with their serious homelessness problem via affordable and low-income housing initiatives.
-A vast majority of the funds collected so far have been used for “rapid rehousing” programs for the homeless.
+Some $5 million of the funds collected so far have been used for “rapid rehousing” programs for the homeless..

 - And Portland, where Airbnb tax revenue has been dedicated to the city’s Housing Investment Fund, which was used to secure an affordable housing bond.